 So as I’ve said before GPU overclocking consists of two parts 1.
 Core clock and 2.
 Memory clock.
 Core clock indicates how fast GPU itself running and memory clock indicates how fast your video memory or VRAM running.

 Keep running Kumbustor for a min and check if GPU stable or not.
 If stable keep increasing core clock +20 and repeat it until you see those issues.
-I’m pretty sure most of the GPU can go up +150 increasing in clock speed without any issues.
+I’m pretty sure most of the GPUs can go up +150 increasing in clock speed without any issues.
 Or some GPU can go up to +200.

 For you, the number might be different, it maybe goes above +100 or maybe start stuttering at +40.
 It varies GPU to GPU.
 So always keep eyes on Kumbustor for any issues.
 If Kumbustor starts crashing or appears black screen, remember the value how much you increase and then just reset your pc.